Important

 #> # matchFields <chr>, transmissionDateFrom <chr>, transmissionDateTo <chr>

-Note: vesselId is an internal ID generated by GFW to connect data accross APIs and involves a combination of vessel and tracking data information.
+Note: vesselId is an internal ID generated by Global Fishing Watch to connect data accross APIs and involves a combination of vessel and tracking data information.
 It can be retrieved using get_vessel_info() and fetching the vector of responses inside $selfReportedInfo$vesselId.
 See the identity vignette for more information.

 get_vessel_info(ids = "8c7304226-6c71-edbe-0b63-c246734b3c01",